-\textsc{Structure:} In the preliminaries we try to recall those facts about symmetric spaces and Euclidean buildings (of the huge theory available) that will be relevant for us in the ongoing.
-We assume the reader to be familiar with those objects, but still briefly mention most facts used.
-Moreover, we show some basic lemmas we need later on.

-In section 3 we define $\R$-valued cross ratios and show basic properties.
-We illustrate the objects with two examples: the product of two copies of the hyperbolic plane and the symmetric space $\text{SL}(n,\R)\slash \text{SO}(n,\R)$.

-In section 4 we show that the collections of $\R$-valued cross ratios fit together to a single vector valued cross ratio.
-We motivate that this is the natural object, by showing that under some assumptions periods of hyperbolic elements give rise to the translation vector of the latter.
-Moreover, we give a geometric interpretation for the vector valued cross ratios.
+The structure of the paper is as follows.
+In the preliminaries we recall well known facts of symmetric spaces and Euclidean buildings (we assume the reader to be familiar with those objects) and show basic lemmas we need later on.
+In section 3 we define $\R$-valued cross ratios, show basic properties, and illustrate the objects with two examples.
+In section 4 we show that the collections of $\R$-valued cross ratios fit together to vector valued cross ratios and motivate that these are the natural objects to consider.
+In the last section, section 5, we show that Moebius maps on the chamber set extend to isometries.

-In the last section, section 5, we show that Moebius maps, i.e. cross ratio preserving maps, on the chamber set extend to isometries.
-When considering symmetric spaces and combinatorial Euclidean buildings it is enough to consider a $\R$-valued cross ratio.
-When considering general Euclidean buildings we need to consider the vector valued cross ratio.